Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 • App is intuitive and user friendly

-• Includes option to stop app deletion
+• Includes setting to prevent app deletion

 • Aims to prevent kids from sending and downloading sexually explicit material